visheshgupta08071992/AutomationAndDSANotes/SystemDesign/Databases SQL VS NOSQL.md

 4. **Durability (D):**
    - **Definition:** Durability ensures that once a transaction is committed, the changes are permanent and will survive any subsequent failures.
    - **Example:** Durability is achieved through mechanisms like logging and persistence to disk storage.
 It ensures that the data and details of updates are securely stored, even in the event of a system failure.

+### BASE Properties in NoSQL Databases

+**BASE:** Basically Available, Soft state, Eventual Consistency.

+**Basically Available**

+The term "Basically Available" signifies the high availability of data in a distributed manner.
+Unlike the vertical scaling approach of SQL databases, NoSQL databases grow horizontally by adding nodes.
+This horizontal scaling ensures that data is stored redundantly across multiple nodes, making it highly available.
+Even if one node fails, others can seamlessly handle requests, ensuring continuous service.

+**Soft State**

+The concept of "Soft State" in BASE implies that the state of data can change without requiring an explicit interaction from the user.
+In a distributed environment, where data is stored across various nodes or servers, each node maintains its version of the data.
+Through mechanisms like Vector Clocks, nodes automatically synchronize and update themselves.
+This enables the system to adapt and change data states without direct user interaction, contributing to a dynamic and flexible environment.

+**Eventual Consistency**

+"Eventual Consistency" acknowledges that, at any given moment, a query might yield stale data.
+However, over time, as the distributed nodes synchronize, the system strives to converge towards the most up-to-date information.
+Users may initially receive data that is not the latest, but with subsequent queries, the system aims to provide consistent and current results.
+This property allows for a balance between availability and consistency in a distributed NoSQL environment.

+It's essential to note that BASE properties represent a departure from the strict guarantees of ACID.
+NoSQL databases prioritize availability and partition tolerance over immediate consistency, making them suitable for scenarios where rapid and scalable data access is critical.

 ### Reference